Legends of Tech

 And I saw this as an opportunity to really broaden my skill set.
 Yeah, it was very much opportunistic.

-Yet you went, OK, I'm going to give it a go.
+Yet you went, okay, I'm gonna give it a go.
 I've seen that can be a bit of a disabler for people because some people want to have everything perfect.

-So what sort of advice can you give to people that may come to a crossroads like that and potentially either gain an opportunity or may miss out on an opportunity if they don't take advantage of it?
+So what advice can you give to people that may come to a crossroads like that, and potentially either gain an opportunity or may miss out on an opportunity if they don't take advantage of it?

 Yeah, I think it's important that I think everyone should really follow where their passions are.